 Events that occur after the consolidated and combined statement of financial position date but before the consolidated and combined financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the consolidated and combined statement of financial position date are recognized in the accompanying consolidated and combined financial statements.
 Subsequent events which provide evidence about conditions that existed after the consolidated and combined statement of financial position date require disclosure in the accompanying notes.
-Management evaluated the activity of the Corporation through June 30, 2021 (the date the consolidated and combined financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the consolidated and combined financial statements or disclosure in the notes to the consolidated and combined financial statements.
+Management evaluated the activity of the Corporation through July 1, 2022 (the date the consolidated and combined financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the consolidated and combined financial statements.